ARMmbed/mbed-os-tools/README.md

 ```

 ### Limiting tests
-We can select test cases by name using the `-n` argument.
-The below command will execute all tests named `tests-mbedmicro-rtos-mbed-mail` from all builds in the test specification:
+You can select test cases by name using the `-n` argument.
+This command executes all tests named `tests-mbedmicro-rtos-mbed-mail` from all builds in the test specification:
 ```
 $ mbedgt -n tests-mbedmicro-rtos-mbed-mail
 ```

 When using the `-n` argument, you can use the `*` character at the end of a test name to match all tests that share a prefix.
-This command will execute all tests that start with `tests*`:
+This command executes all tests that start with `tests*`:

 ```
 $ mbedgt -n tests*
 ```

-We can use the `-t` argument to select which build to use when finding tests.
-This command will execute the test `tests-mbedmicro-rtos-mbed-mail` for the `K64F-ARM` build in the test specification:
+You can use the `-t` argument to select which build to use when finding tests.
+This command executes the test `tests-mbedmicro-rtos-mbed-mail` for the `K64F-ARM` build in the test specification:
 ```
 $ mbedgt -n tests-mbedmicro-rtos-mbed-mail -t K64F-ARM
 ```

 You can use a comma (`,`) to separate test names (argument `-n`) and build names (argument `-t`).
-This command will execute the tests `tests-mbedmicro-rtos-mbed-mail` and `tests-mbed_drivers-c_strings` for the `K64F-ARM` and `K64F-GCC_ARM` builds in the test specification:
+This command executes the tests `tests-mbedmicro-rtos-mbed-mail` and `tests-mbed_drivers-c_strings` for the `K64F-ARM` and `K64F-GCC_ARM` builds in the test specification:
 ```
 $ mbedgt -n tests-mbedmicro-rtos-mbed-mail,tests-mbed_drivers-c_strings -t K64F-ARM,K64F-GCC_ARM
 ```

 ### Selecting platforms
-You can limit which boards Greentea should use for testing by using the `--use-tids` argument.
+You can limit which boards Greentea uses for testing by using the `--use-tids` argument.

 ```
 $ mbedgt --use-tids 02400203C3423E603EBEC3D8,024002031E031E6AE3FFE3D2